By Nomi Berger

 When these dogs bite, their likeliest targets are the ones nearest to them: members of their own human families.
 The expression “Let sleeping dogs lie” is never more true than in the case of an owner stepping over a dog napping in an inconvenient place or brushing one off a chair, couch or bed.
 Push down too strongly on a dog’s rump to reinforce the “sit” command or attempt to stare down a dog who seems oddly unsettled, and a warning bark may all too quickly be followed by a bite.

 This response is usually directed toward strangers.
 Much like people, dogs are, by nature, fearful of unfamiliar and potentially threatening situations.
 In old cartoons and movies, it was always the postman who was at the receiving end of a bite.
 But, in reality, it can be anyone.
 Anyone the dog doesn’t know, anyone innocently “invading” a dog’s space, or anyone who seems particularly menacing.
 If a series of cautionary barks doesn’t fend off this perceived danger, a lunge and a bite may result.
+This can be the time when the person who was bitten can take the help of a personal injury lawyer to understand how much they can claim as compensation (you can further check over here), however, it is only applicable if the dog that bit them is someone’s pet.

 Well-intentioned, but ill-advised attempts to break up a dogfight often cause the referee in question to be bitten.
 When two angry dogs are squaring off against each other, baiting, barking and air snapping, and a hand reaches in to seize a collar or a coat, either dog may suddenly whip round and lash out with his mouth at the “intruder.”
+This is something that can become a part of a case that dog bite attorneys at coinjurylaw.com may see, so being cautious is wise.

 Even the sweetest and gentlest dog can — if the pain is severe enough — bite the hand that’s trying to help.
 Whether a novice owner, an experienced trainer, or a seasoned vet.
 Every dog has his own particular threshold and tolerance for pain.
 Cross it with a normally soothing touch or a tender pat of reassurance, and that nursing hand will need a doctor.